Vihaan-Banga/youth-dental-injury-database/docs/decisions.md

 Every non-mechanical decision about how to classify, harmonize, or handle ambiguous data goes here, with date and reasoning.

-**Why this exists:** A reviewer (advisor, journal reviewer, future Claude session, future you) will eventually ask "why did you classify X this way?"
+**Why this exists:** A reviewer (advisor, journal reviewer, future you) will eventually ask "why did you classify X this way?"
 The answer must exist somewhere in writing.
 This is that place.

 **Format:** Append-only.
 Never delete entries.
 If a decision is revised, add a new entry referencing the old one and update affected data.